Limited Liability Company

 Basic Types of LLCs

-- Manager-managed: An LLC that is managed by at least one director.
-A director of an LLC is called a manager.
-A manager is a person appointed by the member(s) to manage the LLC.
+Manager-Managed LLCAn LLC that is managed by at least one manager.
+An LLC manager is a person appointed by the LLC member(s) to manage the day-to-day operations of the LLC; the LLC equivalent of a corporate director.
+LLC members may be appointed as an/the LLC manager.

 Specialty Types of LLCs